 Teenage drivers are twice as likely as adult drivers to be in a fatal crash.
-Despite a significant decline in driver fatalities of 15- to 20-year-olds between 2001 and 2010, young drivers – particularly 16- to 17-year-olds – are significantly over-represented in fatal crashes.
+Despite a 49-percent decline in driver fatalities of 15- to 20-year-olds between 2003 and 2012, young drivers – particularly 16- to 17-year-olds – are significantly over-represented in fatal crashes.

 Our research tells us that immaturity and inexperience are primary factors contributing to these deadly crashes.
 Both lead to high-risk behavior behind the wheel: driving at nighttime, driving after drinking any amount of alcohol, and driving distracted by teenage passengers and electronic devices.

 To address these problems, all States and the District of Columbia have enacted graduated driver licensing (GDL) laws to give young drivers more time to learn the complex skills required to operate a vehicle under less risky circumstances.

 While driver education classes can teach road rules and safe driving practices, they’re only part of a GDL program designed to ease teens onto the roadway by controlling their exposure to progressively more difficult driving experiences.